 Dear Madam or Sir,

-First of all we would like to express our sincere thanks for the opportunity to provide comments on the Article 29 Working Party’s proposed “Guidelines on transparency under Regulation 2016/679” (hereinafter “the Guidelines”).
+First of all we would like to express our sincere thanks for the opportunity to provide comments on the Article 29 Working Party’s proposed “Guidelines on Consent under Regulation 2016/679” (hereinafter “the Guidelines”).
 Spolek pro ochranu osobních údajů (Data Protection Association) is the largest organization bringing together professionals in the area of personal data protection and future personal data protection officers in the Czech Republic.
 We are grateful to have been given the opportunity to review the Guidelines.
 However, we would like to respectfully submit some amendments and refinements to the proposals on the Guidelines in this areas:

 …Read the whole text